norbertkiszka/orangerigol/README.md

 - Oscilloscope app is not fully ported.
 - As for now, it does support only Debian 12 "bookworm".
 - Currently tested only on a Rigol DHO924S.
-- Boot time ~33 seconds (to a GDM3 graphical login manager).
+- Boot time ~33 seconds to a GDM3 graphical login manager.
 After ~6 seconds autologin will be performed.

 ## Default password